visualpharm/Lunacy/docs/index.md

 # Which framework do I need?

-One of the most frequently asked questions from our customers is "<b>what license do I need</b>", meaning which framework am I supposed to use to achieve the goals of my project.
+One of the most frequently asked questions from our customers is "<b>what license do I need</b>", meaning <b>which framework am I supposed to use</b> to achieve the goals of my project.
 This section is purposely dedicated to give a clear answer for that question and help readers to better understand which section of this manual they should study next.

 ## Service Integration Framework